juho-creator/FirstWebsite/README.md

 It took me an hour to build the following website because it was my first time creating a website using chatgpt.
 But I'm pretty sure it would've taken me less than 5 minutes if I had prior knowledge on html.

 I had this [conversation](ConversationHistory.md) with chatgpt to make the website

+# Simplified Prompt for website
+I went through this [conversation](PromptConveration.md) to create a single prompt for writing the entire webpage.

+And I was able to comeup with this [single prompt](Prompt_Website.md) for creating the website.